Gonocephalum sericeum

 Gonocephalum sericeum is a species in the darkling beetle family Tenebrionidae.
-It is native to North Africa and the Middle East, and is advantive in North America.
+It is native to North Africa and the Middle East, and is adventive in North America.
 It has been established in California since at least 1980.

 Gonocephalum sericeum is a small beetle, 3.5–3.8 mm, brown or nearly black.
 It is similar in appearance and has been confused with Blapstinus dilatatus, which may co-occur in sandy soil habitats.